Creamen/git-sensible/README.md

 #### Github-flow

->If your code is having only one version in production at all times (i.e. web sites, web services, etc) you may use github-flow.
+>If your code has only one version in production at all times (e.g., web sites, web services, etc) you may use github-flow.
 Main reason is that you don't need to complex things for the developer.
-Once developer finish a feature or finish a bugfix its immediately promoted to production version.
+When a developer finishes a feature or bugfix it is immediately promoted to production.
 >– Gayan Pathirage via Stack Overflow

 ```